javiergarroyo/DX_POC/README.md

 # DX_POC
-This repository is responsible for doing POC related to DX.
+This repository is responsible for doing POC related to DX